 Creatine is one of the most researched supplements on the market; proven to improve bone density, muscle mass and cognition function.
-After several registered dietitians recommended it to me, I decided to take creatine monohydrate for 30 days.
+After several registered dietitians recommended it to me, I decided to take creatine monohydrate for a full year.
 Here’s an honest look into my experience and results.

 Creatine is best known for boosting athletic performance, but I was most interested in the research promoting its benefits of improved muscle recovery and enhanced cognitive function.